The 20 Best Opioid Use Disorder Doctors Near Me in Washington, DC

 Accepting New Patients

-Nnemdi Kamanu-Elias is an Addiction Medicine specialist and a Public Health and Preventive Medicine provider in Washington, Washington, D.c..
+Nnemdi Kamanu-Elias is an Addiction Medicine specialist and a Public Health and Preventive Medicine provider practicing medicine in Washington, Washington, D.c..
 Dr. Kamanu-Elias is rated as an Advanced provider by MediFind in the treatment of Opioid Use Disorder.
-Her top area of expertise is Opioid Use Disorder.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Opioid Use Disorder.
 Dr. Kamanu-Elias is currently accepting new patients.

 Advanced in Opioid Use Disorder